-We all know that grumpy, lethargic feeling the next day after laying in bed all night tossing and turning, but short-changing your sleep on a regular basis can have long-lasting consequences that extend beyond physical tiredness.
+We all know that grumpy, lethargic feeling the next day after laying in bed all night tossing and turning, but regularly short-changing your sleep can have long-lasting consequences extending beyond physical tiredness.
 It drains your mental abilities and puts your physical health at real risk.
 Poor sleep has been linked to many health issues from weight gain to mental health disorders and cardiovascular disease.

 Sleep and Weight Gain

 Along with eating too much and not exercising, short sleep duration has been shown to be one of the strongest risk factors for obesity.
 The effect of sleep on weight gain is mediated by numerous factors, including hormone, appetite and motivation levels.

 Sleep, or lack of, affects the levels of leptin and ghrelin, hormones which act upon the hypothalamus in the brain to regulate appetite.
 Without adequate sleep, production of leptin, an appetite suppressant, is diminished and production of ghrelin, an appetite stimulant, increases, leading to increased appetite.

 Not only does a lack of sleep stimulate appetite, it can also decrease motivation and stimulate cravings for energy-dense foods.
 Poor sleep leads to low energy levels, prompting your body to begin looking for energy to help you through the day.
 The most readily available sources of energy are generally highly processed foods meaning you will crave more of these when tired.

 In addition to searching for energy, cortisol (stress hormone) levels are often elevated when functioning on little sleep.
 Excess cortisol directly contributes to excess belly fat and can also increase appetite.
 As a result, your body boosts insulin to help bring down cortisol and control your blood sugar levels.
 Higher insulin levels, in turn, promote fat storage and increase your risk of type 2 diabetes

 Sleep and Immune Function